 Putting It All Together

-Knowing all this, you’re now well-equipped to get serious about your keyword optimization and drastically improve your digital marketing strategy as a whole.
-Whether you’re writing a five hundred word blog post meant to tackle a smaller keyword or a massive, ten-thousand word guide meant to pull in thousands of visitors a month, these tips will help you develop an iron-clad on-page search engine optimization strategy.
+Knowing all this, you’re now well-equipped to drastically improve your digital marketing strategy.
+Whether you’re writing a quick blog post or a massive, ten-thousand-word definitive guide, these modern principles will help you develop an iron-clad on-page SEO strategy.